-The United States Department of State released the visa bulletin every month.
+The United States Department of State released the monthly visa bulletin every month.
 Every month, many foreign nationals in the United States eagerly await the release of the monthly visa bulletin.
-This publication is of importance, since it tells holders of various preference visa if they are eligible for a green card.
-It also presents the availability of "immigrant numbers" during the month of publication.
-This makes the visa bulletin an important publication to many.
+This publication is of importance since it tells holders of various preference visas if they are eligible for a green card.
+It also presents the availability of “immigrant numbers” during the month of publication.
+This makes the Monthly visa bulletin an important publication to many

 Why A Visa Bulletin

 The visa bulletin published every month by the United States Department of State shows when a foreign national’s green card application can be processed.
 This is dependent on the applicant’s priority date.
 By studying how quickly the final action date moves an applicant can estimate just when he or she will be up for a green card.

 The priority date refers to the date on which the immigrant petition was filed.
 This is your place in line.
 When a final action date for a foreign national’s category and chargeability country is later than the foreign national’s priority date, then foreign nationals can move on with their immigrant visa (green) application.
 For this reason, it is necessary to check the visa bulletin.

 Determining Priority Date :